 - The results of the Course Instructor Surveys, including the handwritten comments by students, are official University records and are ultimately managed by the University.
 As official University records, they are subject to provisions of the Family Educational Rights and Privacy Act (FERPA), the Texas Public Information Act (TPIA), Texas Open Records Act (TORA), and the Records Retention Schedule.

 - All CIS documents whether in paper or electronic form are official University documents, and are available to the public upon request in accordance with the Texas Public Information Act.
-The Texas Attorney General is responsible for enforcing and interpreting the Act and has held that handwritten student comments are excepted from disclosure under the Texas Public Information Act because handwriting is identifiable, and personally identifiable information about students is confidential pursuant to federal law.
+The Texas Attorney General is responsible for enforcing and interpreting the Act and has held that handwritten student comments are exempt from disclosure under the Texas Public Information Act because handwriting is identifiable, and personally identifiable information about students is confidential pursuant to federal law.
 Moreover, the University is not under obligation to type those comments that might make them available.

 - Electronic CIS (eCIS) typed student comments are subject to open records requests after review and redaction, as are any hand written student comments that are subsequently typed by a faculty member or department.